ryuzakijebi/FPT/Unit02 - Java Core/Assignment 5.md

 This method More efficient than the synchronized method because it only locks the critical section of code when the instance is null.
 But Slightly more complex and requires careful handling of the volatile keyword to prevent issues with the instance variable being cached incorrectly by the threads.

+**Volatile Keyword**: Ensures that the instance variable is always read from main memory, not from thread cache, avoiding issues where different threads might see different values for instance.

+**Double-Checked Locking**: This pattern first checks if instance is null without locking (to avoid the cost of synchronization if unnecessary), then enters a synchronized block only if instance is still null.
+This way, only one thread creates the instance while others wait, improving performance compared to the synchronized method.
 #
 #### Bill Pugh Singleton Design
 This approach uses a static inner class to hold the Singleton instance.
 The instance is created when the static inner class is loaded, which is thread-safe and ensures lazy initialization.